armory/docs/content/en/borealis/architecture-borealis.md

 {{< figure src="/images/armory-deploy-architecture/armory-deploy-argo-overview.jpeg" alt="In your Kubernetes cluster, the RNA enables communication with Armory Cloud services through the Agent Hub.
 The Argo Rollout controller performs the deployments in the Kubernetes cluster." >}}

-When you start a deployment, Project Aurora processes your deployment request and generates [Argo Rollout](https://argoproj.github.io/argo-rollouts/) manifest(s) to execute the deployment.
-Project Aurora/orealis then triggers Kubernetes infrastructure changes using Armory Cloud’s bidirectional link with the RNA.
+When you start a deployment, Project Aurora processes your deployment request and generates [Argo Rollout](https://argoproj.github.io/argo-rollouts/) manifests to execute the deployment.
+Project Aurora then triggers Kubernetes infrastructure changes using Armory Cloud’s bidirectional link with the RNA.
 The RNA creates the generated CRDs in your Kubernetes cluster to trigger actions from Argo.
 Users do not need to create or manage the Argo Rollout CRDs.
 Project Aurora/Borealis manages these automatically.

 You can track the status of a deployment in the Kubernetes Progressive stage for Spinnaker.
 This stage reaches out to Armory Cloud to determine the current status of the deployment.